 The term “white collar” dates back to 1939.
-It refers to many different crimes, most relating to fraud, committed by business or government officials.
+It refers to many different crimes, most relating to fraud and felony theft charges, committed by business or government officials.
 The intent behind these types of crimes generally relates to money and financial gain.
-Any illegal act committed in an attempt to acquire money, property, or services for a business or personal gain is a white collar crime.
+Any illegal act committed in an attempt to acquire money, property, or services for a business or personal gain is a white-collar crime.
 This includes illegal measures taken to avoid losing any money, property, or services as well.

 White Collar Crimes at the State Level